Here’s a rare story for South Florida: A historic site on prime waterfront property was NOT sacrificed to make way for a luxury condo.

 As of January, 2016, Ramirez is still holding her vigils.
 Here’s Miami Herald video from a recent cool January night:

 The Herald reports the Florida’s Department of State is accused of violating a contract to maintain the Miami Circle and that the sacred Tequesta site is poorly marked and difficult to access.
+As a result of these complaints, the state recently agreed to pay for routine maintenance, so conditions at the site should be improving.

 If you’re planning to visit, the Miami Circle makes a great part of a scenic urban hike or bike trail.